sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Titanium_Development/Titanium_Modules/Creating_a_New_Titanium_Module.md

 Your module is created.
 Note the two different folder structures, depending on the platform.

-You may need to refresh your project to show missing files.
+{{% alert title="⚠️ Warning" color="primary" %}}You may need to refresh your project to show missing files.
 See related ticket [http://jira.appcelerator.org/browse/TISTUD-948](http://jira.appcelerator.org/browse/TISTUD-948).
 For Android, you may also need to manually add JARs to your build path.
-See related ticket [http://jira.appcelerator.org/browse/TIMOB-6839](http://jira.appcelerator.org/browse/TIMOB-6839) for the workaround.
+See related ticket [http://jira.appcelerator.org/browse/TIMOB-6839](http://jira.appcelerator.org/browse/TIMOB-6839) for the workaround.{{% /alert %}}

 ## Building/Packaging a Module